SAMMISolutions/docs/doc_posts/_about/overview.md

 type: fullpage
 ---

-LioranBoard 2 is a closed source app made in GameMaker Studio 2 which has become one of the most popular and customizable OBS Stream Decks.
+SAMMI is a closed source app made in GameMaker Studio 2 which has become one of the most popular and customizable OBS Stream Decks.

 The main application (LioranBoard) was developed in 09/2019 in GameMaker Studio 1 by Lioran, but it was very different from LioranBoard 2 that we know now.